-American held in Moscow for spying also British
+American held in Moscow for spying is also British

 Paul Whelan, the global security director for a U.S. company, was arrested a week ago in Moscow.
 At the time, he was identified only as an American.

 Britain’s Press Association said Whelan’s U.K. citizenship was reported by the U.S. embassy to British officials on Thursday.
-That was a day after U.S. Ambassador Jon Huntsman, Jr. met with Whelan at Lefortovo Prison.
+That was a day after U.S. Ambassador Jon Huntsman, Jr. met with Whelan at Lefortovo Prison in Moscow.

 “He has British citizenship.
 The British side has sent a request for a consular visit.
-Work on it is in progress,” Russian state news agency Tass cited Foreign Ministry spokeswoman Maria Zakharova as saying.
+Work on it is in progress,” the Russian state news agency Tass cited Foreign Ministry spokeswoman Maria Zakharova as saying.

+Relations between Moscow and London are at a low point in the wake of Britain’s allegations that Russian military intelligence agents were behind the nerve-agent poisoning of a Russian former double agent and his daughter in the British city of Salisbury in March.

 Copyright © 2019 The Washington Times, LLC.